— Archie Bray Foundation —

 5 closed-door studio options provide privacy

-Short Term: The Summer Studio is a shared environment featuring ten artist studio spaces for short-term summer resident artists from late May through October, annually
+Short Term: The Summer Studio is a rustic, shared environment featuring ten artist studio spaces for short-term summer resident artists from June 1 - August 31

-The Summer Studio is 3,500 square feet with one 200-square-foot workstation per artist
+The Summer Studio is 3,500 square feet with one 200 sq. ft. workstation per artist

-Each artist workstation is equipped with a worktable, a 2’ x 3’ x 6’ cart and ample metal shelving
+Each artist studio is equipped with a worktable, a 2x3x6’ cart and ample metal shelving

-Responsibilities: Leave one piece for the Bray permanent collection
+Leave one piece for the Bray Permanent Collection

 Additional Opportunities: